The pandemic at sea: How cruise ships exposed thousands on board and helped spread the virus around the world

 “There was clearly a view we were being too hard with our requirements.
 We felt that the public health interests at the time trumped the interest of the cruise lines,” Christopher Tufton, Jamaica’s minister of health and wellness, said of the meetings, which he described as “difficult.”

 Frizzell described the meeting with Jamaican officials as “respectful, in the spirit of finding a mutually beneficial solution.”
-MSC Cruises said in a statement that it was “a productive meeting between two long-term partners," adding that it never raised concerns about Jamaica’s guidelines and had only requested the rules be clearly defined and that the cruise lines be given advance notice of new requirements.
+MSC Cruises said in a statement that it was “a productive meeting between two long-term partners," adding that it never raised concerns about Jamaica’s guidelines, which it said closely mirrored what the company already had put in place.
+MSC said it had requested only that the rules be clearly defined and that the cruise lines be given advance notice of new requirements.

 The standoff threatened one of the region’s biggest economic drivers.
 Cruise companies employ thousands of people on Caribbean islands and deliver an estimated $2.5 billion in tourism dollars, according to industry estimates.